pickhardt/betty/README.md

     betty whats the meaning of life
     ...and more that are left for you to discover!

+    Map
+    betty show me a map of mountain view

     Meta
     betty what version are you (or just betty version) betty whats your github again